 Skip to content

 Hip flexor pain is a quiet epidemic.
-Centuries ago, the invention of chairs waged war on the hip flexor muscles, sentencing the poor hip muscles to an eternity of tightness, tension, and pain.
-Read on to learn what is causing your hip flexor pain, where hip flexor pain is felt, and most importantly what to do to fix it.
+Centuries ago, the invention of chairs waged war on the hip flexor muscles, sentencing our poor hip muscles to an eternity of tightness, tension, and pain.
+Read on to learn what is causing hip flexor pain, where it is felt, and most importantly what to do to fix it.

 Hip Flexor Pain Relief